infosoftas/info-subscription-doc/source/index.rst

 ..
 ATTENTION::
     This documentation and the API it describes is still very much in a pilot phase and is thus subject to change.

+    It is likely that there are discrepancies between the actual implementation and the documentation.
+    Either in the form of concepts documented that does not exist or concepts that have been changed since the documentation was written.
+    We are trying to bring everything up to speed, but as mentioned above this is still a beta/pilot thing.
+    Let us know by contacting support or creating issues.

-    We welcome any and all feedback you have on the API, and in the pilot phase the barrier for including changes is somewhat smaller than normal (since we don't need to version the API)
+    We welcome any and all feedback you have on the API, and in the pilot phase the barrier for including changes is somewhat smaller than normal (since we don't need to version the API).

 This is the home of the API documentation for |projectName|.